elnaqah/NQBarGraph/README.md

 NQBarGraph
 =================

-This is a controller that draw bar graph according to NQData objects giving to it.
+This is a control that draw bar graph according to NQData objects giving to it.

 ![NQBarGraph](http://farm3.staticflickr.com/2859/9148749570_007902a0a2.jpg)